Azure/AppService/_posts/2023-9-28-JBoss-EAP-Clustering-on-Azure-App-Service.md

 * The App Service platform waits up to 120 seconds before stopping a server, not indefinitely for transactions to complete.
 Any pending transactions remaining after stopping the server are recovered when a new server is added, according to the number of instances defined in the Scale Out configuration.

 * If a customer manually resizes down a cluster, there’s a potential for nodes to be stopped before they complete their transactions.
 In that case a warning is emitted, and manual intervention is needed to commit the transactions from that node.
 The process is documented in section 5.2.
-“Migrating Logs to a New JBoss EAP Server” of the guide [Managing Transactions on JBoss EAP Red Hat JBoss Enterprise Application Platform 7.4 | Red Hat Customer Portal](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html-single/managing_transactions_on_jboss_eap/index#migrating_logs_to_new_server).
+“Migrating Logs to a New JBoss EAP Server” of the guide [Managing Transactions - Red Hat Customer Portal](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html-single/managing_transactions_on_jboss_eap/index#migrating_logs_to_new_server).

 * In the case of a movement to different hardware (for example, scaling up or hardware faults), when a cluster node cannot complete its transactions, a warning will be emitted, and manual intervention is needed to commit any transactions that were not committed.